 Several areas offer growth and related opportunities to boost the EEW Group's earnings in the relevant target waste disposal and energy markets.
 The new plant to replace the existing waste incineration facility in Stapelfeld will cement the EEW Group's significance in the Hamburg and Schleswig-Holstein regions.
-The commissioning of the EVE2 in Premnitz is fueling further market penetration and leading to slightly higher incineration capacities in the Brandenburg region as well as the planned eco-friendly supply of district heating to the town of Brandenburg.
+The commissioning of the EVE2 in Premnitz is fueling further market penetration and leading to the planned eco-friendly supply of district heating to the town of Brandenburg.